muspelheim/LSTM-Text-Generation/README.md

 `--lookback 50`

 Using the `---stride` command line argument lets you set how many characters to move the sliding window forward after each training iteration.
-This option can be thought of as a way to reduce the memory footprint for large corpora.
+This setting can be thought of as a way to reduce the memory footprint for large corpora.
 The default is 3.
 Example:

 `--stride 7`